Bring Advancing Women in Leadership to Your College Campus

 NEW Student Chapter

 Advancing Women in Leadership (AWIL) has expanded beyond our annual conference.
-The first student Task Force member Alison Gambill of Westmont College in Santa Barbara, California started our first student chapter.
+The first student Task Force member Alison Gambill of Westmont College in Santa Barbara, California started the first student chapter.

 Advancing Women in Leadership Club